Dentures offer our patients a solution to replace lost teeth. Alexis Dental provides a range of dental solutions to accommodate your needs.

 Complete dentures are placed in your mouth immediately after all your teeth are removed.

 During the next visit, we check the appearance and functionality of the dentures.
-Sometimes it is necessary to repeat this step to ensure that everything is just right for you.
+Sometimes it is necessary to repeat this step to ensure that everything is works for you.

-After fit and appearance are achieved, we send the denture for fabrication.
+After fit and appearance are to your liking, we send the denture for fabrication.
 We remove the remaining teeth and deliver the denture.

 Partial dentures can be taken in and out of your mouth.
-They consist of a denture base, which closely resembles the color of your gums, as well as denture teeth, which are attached to a supporting framework.
+They consist of a denture base, which can resemble the colour of your gums, as well as denture teeth, which are attached to a supporting framework.
 Partial dentures attach to your existing teeth via a clasp or some other retentive device.